 The University’s general admission requirements are discussed here.

-Evening and Online programs (MBA, Global MBA Online, M.A., M.S )
+Evening and Online programs (MBA, Global MBA Online, M.S )

 Admissions to the evening programs are based on a consideration of the applicants’ entire record.
 The following factors are considered in arriving at an admission decision: